 Environmental Attitudes and Behavior

-People care for the earth in different ways.
-Some recycle.
-Some plant trees.
-Others pick up trash at parks.
-These actions demonstrate a positive attitude towards the environment.
-They also promote good behavior in keeping it clean and safe.
+People care for the Earth in different ways.
+Some recycle, some plant trees, and others pick up trash at parks.
+These actions demonstrate a positive attitude towards the environment and promote good behavior in keeping it clean and safe.

 Our choices, like using less water, turning off lights, or choosing a bike over a car, can help, too!
 But not all behaviors are helpful.
-Buying more than we need can lead to waste and harm our planet.
+For example, buying more than we need can lead to waste and harm our planet.

 Enjoying local food is one way to reduce harm as it reduces long trips that burn fuel and spoil air quality.